siravan/symjit/README.md

 ```

 Warning!
 When `use_threads` option is set to `True` (which is the default), *Symjit* uses multi-threading for array inputs.
 Calling a Python function
-in this situation can cause all sort of problems because of the Global Inteerpreter Lock (GIL).
-Python 3.14 has removed GIL.
-Therefore, multi-threading
+in this situation can cause all sort of problems because of the Global Interpreter Lock (GIL).
+Python 3.14 has removed GIL; therefore, multi-threading
 is possible, but still needs extreme caution due to various race conditions.
-Used correctly, *Symjit* multi-threading can be useful as a dispatcher, but preventing race condition is the responsibility of the user.
+Used correctly, *Symjit* multi-threading can be useful as a thread-dispatcher; however, preventing race condition is the responsibility of the user.

 # Code Generation